kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 ### §120.107   Substances for which testing must be conducted.

-Each employer shall test each employee who performs a safety-sensitive function for evidence of a prohibited drug during each test required by §120.109.
+Each employer shall test each employee who performs a safety-sensitive function for evidence of a prohibited drug during each test required by [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.109   Types of drug testing required.|§120.109]].

 \[84 FR 16773, Apr.
 23, 2019\]